astronomer/airflow-guides/guides/intro-to-airflow.md

 Additionally, you may also have the following situational components:

-- **Triggerer**: A separate process which supports [deferrable operators](https://www.astronomer.io/guides/deferrable-operators).
+- Triggerer: A separate process which supports [deferrable operators](https://www.astronomer.io/guides/deferrable-operators).
 This component is optional and must be run separately.
-- **Worker**: The process that executes tasks, as defined by the executor.
+- Worker: The process that executes tasks, as defined by the executor.
 Depending on which executor you choose, you may or may not have workers as part of your Airflow infrastructure.

 > **Note**: You can learn more about the Airflow infrastructure in the [Airflow's Components](https://www.astronomer.io/guides/airflow-components/) guide.